Twitter Linkedin Youtube Campus Rubió

 Overview of Healthcare in Spain

 The healthcare system in Spain is publicly funded, universally accessible, and managed by the National Institute of Health Management (INGESA).
-Spain ranks among the top OECD countries for clinical outcomes,
+Spain ranks among the top OECD countries for clinical outcomes, thanks to its strong focus on health equity, system efficiency, and comprehensive coverage. (around 99%), high life expectancy (over 84 years), low preventable deaths, and efficient primary/integrated care.

 How is healthcare in Spain?